Job profile

 • Teamwork and communication skills

-• A willingness to learn and take on board instructions
+• Willingness to learn and take instructions

-• Organisational skills and the ability to delegate
+• Organisational skills and delegation ability

 • Commitment and loyalty